2021–22 SC East Bengal season: Coaching staff

 On 8 September, East Bengal announced that the club has mutually terminated the contract with coach Robbie Fowler, and announced the arrival of former Real Madrid Castilla coach Manolo Díaz as the new head coach for the season.
 East Bengal also appointed former Real Madrid coach Angel Puebla Garcia as the assistant coach.
 He will also be fulfilling the responsibilities of a strength and fitness coach.
 The club also announced that Renedy Singh will be continuing his role as the assistant coach.
 East Bengal appointed Malaysian fitness coach Joseph Ronald D'Angelus as the head of sport science, and former Chelsea and Crystal Palace coach Leslie Cleevely as the goalkeeping coach for the season.
 On 28 September, East Bengal announced the signing of former head-coach Mridul Banerjee as the team manager.
 On 11 November, East Bengal announced that they have parted ways with Joseph Ronald D'Angelus due to some personal reasons.

 On 28 December, East Bengal announced that they have parted ways with head coach Manolo Díaz and assistant Angel Puebla Garcia after they failed to win even one game in their eight-match tenure.
 Renedy Singh has been appointed as the interim head coach of the team.
 On 1 January, East Bengal announced that former head coach Mario Rivera Campesino has been appointed as the new head coach for the season.
-On 16 January, East Bengal announced that goalkeeper coach Les Cleevely would leave his position and return home due to personal reasons and he would be replaced by Mihir Sawant.
+On 16 January, East Bengal announced that goalkeeper coach Les Cleevely would leave his position and return home for personal reasons and he would be replaced by Mihir Sawant.
 On 6 February, East Bengal announced the appointment of Victor Herrero Forcada as the assistant coach for the remainder of the season.